-When Wild Earth is conducting programs that are exclusively outdoors, we will cancel program if the and the air quality index for the program site is 151 or above, as determined by Airnow.gov..
+When Wild Earth is conducting programs that are exclusively outdoors, we will cancel program if the air quality index for the program site is 151 or above, as determined by Airnow.gov.

-If conditions are between 101-151 we will run the program, but limit strenuous activities, avoid all fire related activities and provide masks to those in need.
+If conditions are between 101-151 we will run the program, but limit strenuous activities, avoid all fire related activities and provide masks as a protective option.
 If air quality worsens throughout the day, we may arrange early pick up.